f5alliances/f5_provisioner/docs/build_environment.rst

 **Install docker**

-Using your local machine or a dedicated host, install [Docker](https://docs.docker.com/install/).
+Using your local machine or a dedicated host, install `Docker <https://docs.docker.com/install/>`_.
 Elsewhere in these instructions we will refer to the machine with the docker installation as **docker_host**.

 **Clone the Repo**